charleston76/einsteinBot/README.md

 To preview the bot from within the Bot Builder, add an [Embedded Chat](https://help.salesforce.com/s/articleView?id=sf.snapins_chat_setup.htm&type=5) deployment.

 1. Go to [Embedded Service Deployments](https://help.salesforce.com/s/articleView?id=sf.snapins_create_deployment.htm&type=5);
 1. Clicks on "New deployment"
 1. Select "Embedded Chat" and "Next"
 1. Name it as "Bot Preview" and select the digital experience created before and save;

+### Grab user information with apex

+We are using this simple "MessagingContactData" apex class, that you need to grant the bot access through the "Chatbot" permission set to use.

+1. Create a new bot dialog named "Messaging Initialization"
+1. Add an action at the top of the flow using the Apex action type;
+1. For the input, use the built-in variable [Context] End User Id.
+1. Create a new variable named MessagingContact;
+1. Return to the "Welcome" dialog and create a Call Dialog rule;
+1. Add a rule to the top of the “Welcome” dialog flow.
+1. Add Condition to the rule.
+    1. Configure the condition so that MessagingContact is the variable name and that the operator is Is Not Set.
+    1. Set the Rule Action to CallDialog and the Dialog Name to MessagingInitialization.